-Anchuthengu Fort.
-The fort was built by British East India Company in the year 1696, permitted by Queen of Attingal in 1694.
+The fort was built by the British East India Company in the year 1696, permitted by the Queen of Attingal in 1694.
 The fort also serves as the first signaling station for ships that sailed from England.

-By Air.
-The nearest airport is Trivandrum International Airport which is situated in Thiruvananthapuram.
+The nearest airport is Trivandrum International Airport (TRV) which is situated in Thiruvananthapuram.
 The airport is 41 kilometers away from the Varkala via Chillakkoor-Vallakadavu Road.
 Thiruvananthapuram is also a commercial hub, thus has got great connectivity within and outside the region.
-The airport is well-supported by local modes of transport such as taxi, cabs, and buses towards different parts of Thiruvananthapuram.
+The airport is well-supported by local modes of transport such as taxis, cabs, and buses towards different parts of Thiruvananthapuram.
 The airport is well-connected to major cities of India such as Delhi, Mumbai, Kolkata, and Bangalore.